-Our marshes are teaming with phragmites, the “common reed”, an invasive plant that is generally considered detrimental to a healthy marsh and waterfront.
+Our marshes are teeming with phragmites, the “common reed”, an invasive plant that is generally considered detrimental to a healthy marsh and waterfront.
 Phragmites out compete native vegetation, lowering biodiversity levels.
 Nevertheless, some studies suggest that due to its high productivity, limited ability to export litter, and slow decay rates, phragmites might offset problems that rapid sea level rise could pose to many coastal marshes.
 Further, there is evidence that phragmites might be beneficial in the consumption of nitrogen.

 Nevertheless homeowners continue to seek ways to remove 10-15 foot tall plants from their waterfront views.
 The underground rhizome system of phragmites make it a very difficult plant to eradicate.
 Eradication with chemicals takes numerous applications over several years.
 It requires cutting each stem and and applying the herbicide directly into the stem.
 Like poison ivy, some have concluded that goats may be our best, although perhaps not our most convenient, solution to marsh restoration.